Learning Nuggets in training: Think small!

 3. (1 sentence) Message

-You see: A total of eight sentences likely won't even fill two minutes.
-Don't orient yourself to the clock, but to the introduction – message – call to action.
-This way, your Learning Nugget will automatically be as short as possible and as long as necessary!
+You can see: A total of eight sentences probably won’t even fill two minutes.
+Don’t orient yourself by the clock, but by introduction – message – call to action.
+This will automatically make your Learning Nugget as short as possible and as long as necessary!

 Examples of Learning Nuggets

-A Learning Nugget can have many formats.
-In addition to text or video, a mini-quiz or a part of a larger quiz is also possible.
-Or you let images speak for themselves and complement the image with your message with just a short call to action.
-The rule "Adapt the format to the goal" (and not vice versa) is especially important for Learning Nuggets.
+A Learning Nugget can take many forms.
+Besides text or video, a mini-quiz or part of a larger quiz is also possible.
+Or you can let images speak for you and add only a short call to action to the image along with your message.
+The rule "Adapt the format to the goal" (and not the other way around) is especially important for Learning Nuggets.

-To give you tangible examples of Learning Nuggets, I will next show you excerpts from the Rocket Pack – the blink.it card game for blended learning.
-It is based just like Learning Nuggets on the principle of microlearning and contains 40 methods on 40 cards.
+To give you vivid examples of Learning Nuggets, I’ll next show you excerpts from the Rocket Packthe blink.it card game for blended learning.
+Like Learning Nuggets, it is based on the microlearning principle and contains 40 methods on 40 cards.

-This is what a Learning Nugget might look like, which has a picture as its main content.
-Think about the components of a Learning Nugget: Introduction – message – call to action.
+This is what a Learning Nugget could look like if it contains an image as its main content.
+Think of the components of a Learning Nugget: introduction – message – call to action.

-This is what a Learning Nugget could look like, which has the format of a quiz:
+This is what a Learning Nugget could look like in quiz format:

-Finally, an example of a Learning Nugget in video format:
+Finally, here is an example of a Learning Nugget in video format:

 YOU design your Learning Nuggets!

-Let’s take a short detour on the subject of Learning Nuggets: Do you use X (formerly Twitter)?
+Let’s take a small detour on the topic of Learning Nuggets: Do you use X (formerly Twitter)?
 The microblogging service X is based on the concept of short messages.
-This means: All messages are limited to 280 characters.
-Nevertheless, there are successful and unsuccessful tweets.
+That means: All posts are limited to 280 characters.
+Even so, there are successful and unsuccessful tweets.

-What I mean is: Shortness alone is not enough.
-Think about your "nugget messages" regarding your audience: What do you want to tell them?
+What I mean is this: Brevity alone is not enough.
+When thinking about all your "nugget messages," keep your audience in mind: What do you want to tell them?
 How can they understand the message most easily?
-And how should they act on the message (call to action)?
+And how should they deal with the message (call to action)?

 3 ultimate tips for using Learning Nuggets

-To make this article fit with the concept of Learning Nuggets, I want to conclude with three crisp tips.
-This is how you can succeed in using Learning Nuggets in training:
+So that this article also fits the Learning Nugget concept, I’d like to end with three concise tips.
+This is how you can successfully use Learning Nuggets in training:

 1. The right learning platform